England’s Peak District is a fabulous place to visit with a great deal to offer the tourist, especially those who appreciate natural beauty.

 A place I always enjoyed visiting was the Ladybower Reservoir.
 Why on earth would anyone want to visit a reservoir?
 Well, although it is man made, it blends beautifully with the rugged local landscape.
 But it’s also the site of two sunken villages.

-The reservoir was constructed between 1935 , filling began ten years later and was it opened by the King and Queen in 1945.
+The reservoir was constructed between 1935, filling began ten years later. and 1945 when it was opened by the King and Queen.
 And in order to create the reservoir two villages, Derwent and Ashopton had to be engulfed, including the woodlands and fields that surrounded them.

 There are still people today who remember living in the villages before they were submerged.
 One ex-resident says that tourists often remark to him how lovely the area is to which he responds that it was far more beautiful before his home village was destroyed to make way for the reservoir.